J-A-S-M-I-N-J/movie-project/README.md

 ---
 ### HTML

-- No errors when testing with official W3C HTML Validator.
+- Few errors that have been fixed with official W3C HTML Validator.

 ### CSS

-- No errors when testing with official W3C (Jigsaw) CSS Validator.
+- Recieved some typing errors that have been fixed.
+Validated with W3C (Jigsaw) CSS Validator.

+### JSHint

+- Received comment: "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (isCorrectAnswer, currentQuestion, answerButton, correctAnswerHandler, timeFunction, getNextQuestion, showQuestion, showPopup)".
+  - They are all working as intended though.

+- There are 4 undefined variables: minutes, seconds, Promise, emailjs - but their functions work properly.

 ### Accessibility
 - Confirmed that fonts and colors are readable and site is accessisble through Lighthouse in DevTools.